Moon, that against the lintel of the west

 You loved as well: endure, hold off the sun.

-We are busy working to bring Edna St. Vincent Millay's "Moon, that against the lintel of the west" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Moon, that against the lintel of the west" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Moon, that against the lintel of the west" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.